All Episodes

 They are very similar.

-Hey, Ross, I just wanted to comment on uh what you were talking about earlier.
+Hey, Russ, I just wanted to comment on what you were talking about earlier.

-I used to own a uh branded gas station up here in Western New York by Buffalo, and uh you're absolutely right.
+I used to own a branded gas station up here in Western New York by Buffalo, and you're absolutely right.

-The uh the amount of money you make on gasoline today is is infinitesimal.
+The amount of money you make on gasoline today is infinitesimal.

 It's just tiny.

-And uh you have to make all your money on the groceries, and even then that's a challenge because you gotta deal with uh theft and shrinkage and spoilage.
+And even then, that's a challenge because you've got to deal with theft and shrinkage and spoilage.

-And uh it's a very tough business to be in these days, and I I wasn't surprised at all when I heard mobile say the other day they're getting rid of eight hundred of their company owned stations.
+And I wasn't surprised at all when I heard Mobile say the other day they were getting rid of 800 of their company-owned stations.

 Most people want to try to do about 150,000 gallons a month.

-Okay, now in in this climate, uh with without any interruptions, what's the normal rate that the tanker would show up and fill your tanks?
+Okay, now, in this climate, without any interruptions, what's the normal rate that the tanker would show up and fill your tanks?

-I've been I've been out of it for a few years, Rush, but I would say when the tanker shows up and what you're selling at the pump, there's probably not more than maybe about a six cent gallon profit for the local guy.
+I've been out of it for a few years, Rush, but I would say when the tanker shows up and what you're selling at the pump, there's probably not more than maybe about a six-cent gallon profit for the local guy.

 Right.